When to visit the vet?

 - Nasal Adenocarcinoma (Nose Cancer in Dogs)

-The symptoms of nasalNasal refers to the nose and nasal cavities.
+Symptoms of nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. adenocarcinoma can start subtly but worsen over time.
-One of the most common signs is a chronicChronic refers to a condition or disease that is long-lasting or permanent.
+One of the most common signs is chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time., sometimes bloody nasal discharge, which often occurs on only one side of the nose.
-Dogs may also show Sneezing or Cough, which indicates irritation of the respiratory tractThe respiratory tract includes the organs and structures involved in the breathing process, including the nose, pharynx, larynx, trachea, bronchi, and lungs..
+Dogs may also show sneezing or coughing, indicating irritation of the airways.

 Diagnosis